-In the real-time bidding scenario, the researchers conducted an in-depth study on the problem of auto bidding to optimize the preset goals~\cite{zhang2012joint,ren2017bidding,maehara2018optimal}.
-The classic problem of real-time bidding algorithm is an online optimization problem with a single optimization goal, e.g. GMV, under budget constraint~\cite{zhang2014optimal,zhang2016feedback,cai2017real,wu2018budget}.
-Zhang et al. proposed an offline optimal bidding strategy by bidding $\frac{v}{\lambda}$ for each impression, where $v$ is the value of current impression, and $\lambda$~\cite{zhang2016feedback} is a fixed value decided by the user traffic environment.
-Wu et al. further applied a model-free reinforcement learning method to timely adjust the value of $\lambda$ in the real online scenario, aiming to pace the spend speed of the budget based on real-time environment~\cite{wu2018budget}.
-Besides, subsequent research efforts attempt to extend the single budget constraint problem to problems with various optimization goals under multiple constraints~\cite{zhang2016feedback,kitts2017ad,yang2019bid}.
-Zhang et al. used feedback control methods to adjust bidding strategies based on real-time performance, and met the auction winning rate (AWR) and pay per click (PPC) constraints~\cite{zhang2016feedback}.
-Yang et al. modeled the GMV optimization problem with budget and PPC constraints as an online linear programming problem~\cite{yang2019bid}.
+In the real-time bidding scenario, researchers have conducted an in-depth study on the problem of auto-bidding to optimize certain optimization objectives~\cite{zhang2012joint,ren2017bidding,maehara2018optimal}.
+Designing a real-time bidding algorithm is formulated as an online optimization problem with an optimization goal, e.g. maximize GMV under the budget constraint~\cite{zhang2014optimal,wu2018budget}.
+Zhang et al. proposed an offline optimal bidding strategy by bidding $\frac{v}{\lambda}$ for each impression under the second-price auction mechanism, where $v$ is the value of the impression, and $\lambda$ is a fixed parameter determined by the environment~\cite{zhang2016optimal}.
+Wu et al. further applied a model-free reinforcement learning method to adjust the $\lambda$ in an online manner, aiming to pace the spend of the budget within the real-time environment~\cite{wu2018budget}.
+The subsequent research efforts attempted to extend the single objective and single constraint to the setting with various optimization goals under multiple constraints~\cite{zhang2016feedback,kitts2017ad,yang2019bid}.
+Zhang et al. used feedback control methods to adjust bidding based on real-time performance, and satisfied auction winning rate and pay per click (PPC) constraints~\cite{zhang2016feedback}.
+Yang et al. formulated the GMV optimization problem with budget and PPC constraints as an online linear programming problem~\cite{yang2019bid}.

-Based on the current research, the auto bidding tools provided by the platform can well handle the optimization problem as long as the optimization goal is known.
-However, in a display advertising system, advertisers often have a variety of specific demands for different ads, leading to different optimization goals.
-For example, advertisers may be more inclined to maximize the amount of product display for new products in a store, and advertisers would like to maximize the GMV of the product in promotional activities.
-Therefore, when using the real-time bidding algorithms for auto bidding, a key step is to figure out the advertiser's marketing demands and the corresponding optimization goals, which will be further introduced in the next section.
+Based on the extensive work about real-time bidding, the auto-bidding tools provided by the platform can well handle the optimization problem as long as the objectives are known in advance.
+However, in a display advertising system, advertisers often have a variety of specific objectives for different ads at different marketing phases, leading to different optimization goals.
+For example, advertisers would like to maximize the amount of impressions for new products, and maximize the GMV of the product in promotional sessions.
+However, there still does not exist effective ways for the advertising platforms to figure out the advertiser's advertising objectives.
+This significantly degrades the performance of the real-time bidding algorithms.